Just a few months ago, I wrote about how I quit my job during the last recession and how I was terrified I would do it again.

 2. Use The Time to Reinvent Yourself

-During the last recession, I couldn’t get a job.
+During the last recession (where I quit just before it started to embark on a round-the-world-trip) I couldn’t get a job.
 Instead, I went to law school.
 This led me to a career that has earned me a considerable amount of money and a skill set I will be able to continue to leverage for the rest of my life.

 It wasn’t entirely what I planned, but without the forced pivot, I would be in a much different spot today.